Kratié province: Health, education, and development

 Schistosomiasis is a problem in Kratié province.
 The incidence of malaria and dengue fever rose sharply in the mid-2000s; this increase has been attributed to changes in climate.
 Malaria is hyperendemic in Kratié's forests.
 The provincial infant mortality rate of 97/1,000 and child mortality rate of 80/1,000 are significantly higher than the national average (68/1,000 and 53/1,000, respectively).

 Kratié is one of the poorest provinces in Cambodia but, in 2015, was ranked fifth in the nation for the high-school exam pass rate.
 Schools struggle to attract teachers to the poor and overwhelmingly rural province.
 Teachers are sent to the province from Phnom Penh, the nation's capital, but they are new teachers who see an opportunity to pass a teacher's exam that is less rigorous in remote areas.
 These new teachers rarely stay more than a year or two due to the low pay, leaving local officials having to do without and students often having to continue studies by themselves.

 Demographics

 There is a substantial Vietnamese minority in Kratié province.
 Kratié is home to seven indigenous groups: Bunong, Kouy, Mil, Khonh, Kraol, Steang, and Thamoun.
 Approximately 70% of the province's residents live along the Mekong River; the area beyond the river is sparsely populated.
 Approximately 8% of Kratié's population is indigenous; it is one of four provinces with a substantial indigenous population.
 70% of the population is rural.

+Religion

+The state religion is Theravada Buddhism.
+More than 93.1% of the people in Kratié province are Buddhists.
+About 6.6% population of Kratié province follow Islam followed by Chams.
+Christianity is followed by 0.2% in the province, while Animism or other religions followed by 0.1%.

 Administrative subdivisions

-Kratié province is subdivided into 5 districts (srok) and 1 municipality (krong), further divided into 47 communes (khum).
+Kratié province is subdivided into 6 districts (srok) and 1 municipality (krong), further divided into 47 communes (khum).